ulfendk/EnergyAssistant/README.md

 - Spot price level sensors
   - Set levels, such as Low, Medium and High
 - Energy usage sensors (from ElOverblik)
+  - Used to calculate exact costs
+  - Combined with appliance usage for live costs per appliance
 - Tariff and fees configuration
   - Define fees based on date ranges and daily times
   - Define regular and reduced prices, applicable for homes with electric heating